ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

 How this SecurityEvent and SecurityLevel will help me?

-Author calls this **Using Logging in Your Active Defenses** Author advises to store logs in database for easy querying and using this security information for defenses.
+Author calls this **Using Logging in Your Active Defenses** Author advises to store logs in database for easy querying and using this security information for active defenses.

-Since author logs, SecurityEventType and SecurityLevel information, he can check these information in active defenses in code.
+Since the system logs, SecurityEventType and SecurityLevel information, our system code can check these information in active defenses.
 Following examples are from book:

 - check the number of times a user from a particular IP tried to log in and their password did not work.
 If this count is higher than 20, block that user from reaching the page for a time.